newpowalex/sbs-bot/README.md

 The **Squad Builder Showdown Bot** is a Discord bot that facilitates a game where players guess the starting lineup of an oppents EA Sports FC team in various rounds.

+**Please Note:** This bot is currently in active development and is not ready to be invited to servers yet.
+The codebase is a work in progress and may not include all the features or be fully polished.

 ## Features

 - Select two players to participate in a Squad Builder Showdown game.